techidaily/site-win11-tips/source/_posts/fix-window-updates-blocked-by-error-2e.md

  If all else fails, it's time to try some more general fixes.
 These have had good track records for fixing Windows Update errors, regardless of the error code it gives you.

- Check out[the ways to fix Windows Update errors on Windows 11](https://www.makeuseof.com/windows-11-update-error-fixes/) for more.
+ Check out [the ways to fix Windows Update errors on Windows 11](https://www.makeuseof.com/windows-11-update-error-fixes/) for more.
 Most of them should also work on Windows 10 machines.

 ## Resolving Windows Update Error 0x8024002e